 Segment assets are comprised of accounts receivable and inventories for QCT, QTL and QWI.
-The QSI segment assets include certain marketable securities, accounts receivable, finance receivables, notes receivable, wireless licenses, other investments and all assets of consolidated investees.
-Total segment assets differ from total assets on a consolidated basis as a result of unallocated corporate assets primarily comprised of cash, cash equivalents, certain marketable securities, property, plant and equipment, deferred tax assets, goodwill, certain other intangible assets and capitalized share-based compensation.
-Segment assets were as follows (in millions):
+The QSI segment assets include certain marketable securities, accounts receivable, finance receivables, notes receivable, plant, property and equipment, wireless licenses, other investments and all assets of consolidated QSI subsidiaries.
+Total segment assets differ from total assets on a consolidated basis as a result of unallocated corporate assets primarily comprised of cash, cash equivalents, certain marketable securities, property, plant and equipment, deferred tax assets, goodwill, certain other intangible assets, assets of nonreportable segments and capitalized share-based compensation.
+Segment assets were comprised as follows (in millions):